-Talisha Balicki and her two daughters, will reside in Home #58 on Logan Avenue.
+Talisha Balicki and her two daughters, reside in Home #58 on Logan Avenue.
 Talisha is a single mother currently working as a state tested nurses aid at the Heritage.
 She began her journey with Habitat in 2021, frustrated with not having a stable place to raise her daughters.

 “Home means roots being put down.
 A place to build memories, a place to gather no matter what age,” said Talisha.
 “Somewhere you’re comfortable and accepted and can always be yourself.
 Home is a place where my kids can always come to.”